-- Track 2-2Colo-rectal Cancer
+- Track 2-2Melanoma

-- Track 2-3Cervical Cancers
+- Track 2-3Bladder Cancer

-- Track 2-4Breast Cancer
+- Track 2-4Non-melanoma Skin Cancer

-- Track 2-5Liver Cancer
+- Track 2-5Stomach Cancer

-- Track 2-6Stomach Cancer
+- Track 2-6Liver Cancer

-- Track 2-7Non-melanoma Skin Cancer
+- Track 2-7Breast Cancer

-- Track 2-8Bladder Cancer
+- Track 2-8Cervical Cancers

-- Track 2-9Melanoma
+- Track 2-9Cervical Cancers

-- Track 2-10Non-Hodgkin lymphoma
+- Track 2-11Non-Hodgkin lymphoma

 Stage of cancer can be described by the extent of growth of cancer and based on size of cancer.
-Stage of cancer can be found be found by performing the tests.
+It can be found be found by performing the tests.
 By these tests we can know even the extent of spread of cancer and how far it has spread to other adjacent organs.
 Staging of cancer should be clearly understood by the doctor so that the type of treatment to be given could be easily known.
 If the cancer is present at only one place then treatment like surgery or radiotherapy is sufficient to get rid of cancer completely.
-If there is spread of cancer to adjacent organs then the treatment to be given in such a way that it circulates the whole body.
-There will not be correct identification of cancer sometimes then doctors check the lymph nodes present near to the cancer for the presence of cancer cells, it is the sign that indicates that the cancer has begun to develop body.
+If there is spread of cancer to adjacent organs, then the treatment to be given in such a way that it circulates the whole body.
+There will not be correct identification of cancer sometimes then doctors check the lymph nodes present near to the cancer for the presence of cancer cells, it is the sign that indicates that the cancer has begun to develop I body.